lisa-lumos/Snowflake/04-databases-tables-views.md

 Data files staged in Snowflake internal stages have no Time Travel and Fail-safe cost, but they have standard data storage costs.

-Zero-copy clone is useful for creating instant backups that do not have any additional costs,until changes are made to the cloned object.
+Zero-copy clone is useful for creating instant backups that do not have any additional costs, until changes are made to the cloned object.

 High-churn dimension tables can be identified by calculating the ratio of FAILSAFE_BYTES divided by ACTIVE_BYTES in the TABLE_STORAGE_METRICS view.
 Any table with a large ratio is a high-churn table.